vegetable oil shelf life

 Sign 2: It has mold on cap

 Mold is a hazardous phenomenon for health, especially if it is a product that you do not heat-treat.
-Mold will primarily be seen on the cap or on top of the bottle, and if you notice it, you’d better throw it all in the trash.
+Mold will primarily be seen on the cap or on top of the bottle of vegetable oils, and if you notice it, you’d better throw it all in the trash.
 True, if you use such oil for frying, the mold will be destroyed, but regardless, for your safety and enjoyment of eating, replace the oil with fresh.

 Sign 3: The taste is not right